 It wasn’t long ago that you might have to spend several thousand dollars to get a quality power meter.
-Heck, you can still spend this much if you are looking for a top-notch offering from SRM for example.
+You can still spend this much if you are looking for a top-notch offering from SRM.
 However in the last few years, the power meter market has seen rapid growth.
 This growth has largely been due to the increased awareness of the numerous benefits power meters provide.
 More power meters mean more choices and cheaper prices.
 This is a great thing for consumers.
-You no longer have to spend a lot in order to put a quality power meter on your bike.
+You no longer have to break the bank to put a quality power meter on your bike.

-However, if you are looking for the cheapest cycling power meter of all, we introduce you to the Velocomp PowerPod.
-At only $299, the PowerPod is not only an affordable power meter, but is remarkably accurate, convenient and easy to use.
+And if you are looking for the cheapest cycling power meter of all, we introduce you to the Velocomp PowerPod Lite.
+At only $199, the PowerPod Lite is not only an affordable power meter, but is remarkably accurate, convenient and easy to use.
 How do they do it – opposing force technology is how.

 The Cheapest Power Meter Uses Opposing Force Technology

-Once this total opposing force is determined, it is then multiplied by bike speed in order to calculate power.
+Total opposing force is multiplied by bike speed in order to calculate power.
 This is another important distinction.
 With the PowerPod, you must attach a separate speed sensor to your bike.
 We have found that many cyclists already have one, but if you don’t, you can pick up the PowerPod ANT+ Speed Sensor for only $29.99.

 In addition, the benefits to the PowerPod are numerous.
-Compared to a more traditional power meter, it’s much easier to move between bikes, there are no compatibility issues, it works on both road bikes and mountain bikes and you don’t have to change out any of your prized components.
-However perhaps best of all, at $299 it’s the cheapest cycling power meter on the market.
+Compared to a more traditional power meter, there are no bike compatibility issues, it works on both road bikes and mountain bikes, it’s lightweight and you don’t have to change out any of your prized components.
+However perhaps best of all, at $199, it’s the cheapest cycling power meter on the market.

 Let’s talk accuracy